MikeyABedneyJr/flask_api_practice/README.md

 # Possible Updates:

-* Store epoch time but display user-friendly time when appropriate (currently only showing user-friendly values)
+* Store epoch time but display user-friendly time when appropriate (currently only showing user-friendly values).
+* Be able to search by any value from the list of dicts from a single endpoint.
-* Find a better solution for logging user modified so I don't need person_modifying = user_modified() in so many places
+* Find a better solution for logging user modified so I don't need person_modifying = user_modified() in so many places.